Gmail Keyboard Shortcuts

 10. Jump to previous message in an email thread (p)

-Conversely, when I need to return to the previous conversation in a lengthly email thread, I press p to jump backwards.
+Conversely, if you need to return to the previous conversation in a lengthly email thread, press p to jump backwards.

 11. Mute the never-ending-and-not-important thread (m)